keigoi/ocaml-mpst/instructions.md

 ```
 host -t www.google.com 127.0.0.1
 ```
-* the source code of the example is in examples/dns.ml
+* the source code of the example is in [dnsserver.ml in the examples/ folder](examples/dns/dnsserver.ml).

 ### STEP 2.3: Run an SMTP client (Section 6.2)